FudaWiki/fudawiki-files/hanafuda/hwatu.md

 ***Hwatu*** (Hanja: 花鬪, Hangul: 화투, lit. "flower battle") is the Korean version of [hanafuda](/en/hanafuda).

 The *Hwatu* deck structure is generally very similar to its Japanese counterpart, but with a few notable tendencies.
 First, these cards are generally made of thick plastic rather than the backpapered board.
 In addition, the Bright cards usually feature a circled *Hikari/Gwang* symbol to help distinguish them from the Animals, and the Willow and Paulownia suits are considered to be reversed in order from the Japanese standard month arrangement.
+Hwatu decks also typically come with around 6 jokers.

 # History of Hwatu
 In 1876, A treaty was made between the Empire of Japan and the Kingdom of Joseon (Korea), which opened Korea to Japanese Trade.